 BEIS has published the following:

-- Consultation on Changes to Smart Energy Code Technical Specifications and Subsidiary Documents – Consults on changes to Smart Energy Code Technical Specifications and Subsidiary Documents (SSDs) that BEIS is proposing to designate or re-designate for inclusion into the SEC in September 2020 and November 2020 to align with the November SEC Release.
+- Changes to Smart Energy Code Technical Specifications and Subsidiary Documents – Consults on changes to several SEC Technical Specifications and Subsidiary Documents to designate or re-designate for inclusion into the SEC in September 2020 and November 2020 Release, to align with the November SEC Release.
 This consultation closes on 16 July 2020.

-- Smart Meter Coordinated Consumer Engagement – Consults on a number of changes to Smart Energy GB to focus on supporting the next phase of the Smart Meter rollout beyond 2020.
+- Smart meter coordinated consumer engagement – The government confirmed that Smart Energy GB will continue to lead coordinated consumer engagement activities.
+BEIS are consulting on several changes to Smart Energy GB, to focus on the supporting the next phase of the smart meter rollout.
 This consultation closes on 13 August 2020.

 Ofgem has published the following:

-Please contact the SECAS Helpdesk with any questions and a member of the team will be happy to help you.
+Please contact the SECAS Helpdesk with any questions and a member of the team will be happy to help.
 Helpdesk hours are Monday-Friday 9-5pm (excluding bank holidays).